decaporg/decap-cms/website/site/content/docs/beta-features.md

 ```

 ## Squash merge GitHub pull requests
-When using the [Editorial Workflow publish mode](/docs/configuration-options/#publish-mode) with the `github` or `git-gateway` backends, Netlify CMS creates pull requests to hold drafts while they are being edited and then merges them into your main branch when you press publish.
-By default, these are merged preserving the history of all the individual commits.
-In other words, you will have a commit in your history for every time you pressed the save button.
+When using the [Editorial Workflow](/docs/configuration-options/#publish-mode) with the `github` or `git-gateway` backends, Netlify CMS creates a pull request for each unpublished entry.
+Every time the unpublished entry is changed and saved, a new commit is added to the pull request.
+When the entry is published, the pull request is merged, and all of those commits are added to your project commit history in a merge commit.

+The squash merge option causes all commits to be "squashed" into a single commit when the pull request is merged, and the resulting commit is rebased onto the target branch, avoiding the merge commit altogether.

-If instead you would like to [“squash”](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits) these commits into a single commit, reducing clutter in your repository’s history, you can set the following option in your `config.yml`:
+To enable this feature, you can set the following option in your `config.yml`:

 ```yaml
 backend: